Saving Endangered Species

 Oregon spotted frogsThese frogs once inhabited most of Puget Sound’s lowlands, but now only a handful of isolated populations exist.
 The species is endangered in Washington and is also a candidate for federal endangered status.

-Scientists continue to monitor the released frog population and recently found some egg masses, indicating that that the released frogs are successfully mating.
+Scientists continue to monitor the released frog population and have recently found some egg masses, indicating that that the released frogs are successfully mating.

 FishersThese members of the weasel family used to inhabit much of the old growth forest of the Northwest.
 But trappers – seeking the fishers’ valuable fur pelts – and logging of old growth nearly eliminated the population in Washington by the mid-1900s.